 Advantages Of POP False Ceiling:

-i) POP gives decorative smooth interior and finish to the ceiling.
+- POP gives decorative smooth interior and finishes to the ceiling.

-ii) It can easily be moulded into any shape as per the design.
+- It can easily be molded into any shape as per the design.

 Disadvantages Of POP False Ceiling

-i) It can not be used in moist rooms like toilet, bathrooms.
+- It can not be used in moist rooms like toilets, bathrooms.

-iv) POP ceiling requires skilled and experienced labour.
+- POP ceiling requires skilled and experienced labor.